-This regression discontinuity analysis concentrates on students who spent 2006-07 in the public schools and applied for a scholarship for the 2007-08 academic year.
-All told, there were 4,544 students for whom this was true and the student took standardized tests in the public schools in 2006-07.
-Only a small majority of these program applicants ultimately participated in the FTC Scholarship Program in 2007-08; 2,200 (48.4 percent) of applicants with public school test scores in 2006-07 did not participate in the program in 2007-08.
-Students might not participate in the program for any number of reasons, including an inability to find a good match with a school, financial constraints, and other reasons, but the proposed regression discontinuity model relies on there being a substantial number of applicants whose incomes rendered them ineligible to participate in the program.
-In the study population there were 330 (7.2 percent of the total) with family income above 185 percent of the poverty line.
-Of these, 10.6 percent had family incomes between 185 and 190 percent of the poverty line and 32.7 percent had family incomes between 185 and 200 percent of the poverty line.
-On the other hand.
-26.4 percent had incomes over 250 percent of the poverty line, and 11.8 percent had incomes over 300 percent of the poverty line.
+This regression discontinuity analysis concentrates on students who spent 2007-08 in the public schools and applied for a scholarship for the 2008-09 academic year.
+All told, there were 4,612 students for whom this was true and the student took standardized tests in the public schools in 2007-08.
+Only 1,740 (37.7 percent) of these applicants ultimately participated in the FTC Scholarship Program in 2008-09.5 Students might not participate in the program for any number of reasons, including an inability to find a good match with a school, financial constraints, and other reasons, but the proposed regression discontinuity model relies on there being a substantial number of applicants whose incomes rendered them ineligible to participate in the program.
+In the study population there were 341 (7.4 percent of the total) with family income above 185 percent of the poverty line.
+Of these, 17.9 percent had family incomes between 185 and 190 percent of the poverty line and 41.4 percent had family incomes between 185 and 200 percent of the poverty line.
+On the other hand, 17.9 percent had incomes over 250 percent of the poverty line, and 5.0 percent had incomes over 300 percent of the poverty line.
 The fact that there exists a reasonably large number of applicants above the family income cutoff implies that there may be sufficient sample size to conduct the proposed regression discontinuity analysis.
-Moreover, the threshold of 185 percent of the poverty line is consequential for applicants: Very few applicants with family incomes over 185 percent of the poverty line ultimately participate in the program for the first time in 2007-08.
-(We are excluding returning scholarship students from this analysis.)
+Moreover, the threshold of 185 percent of the poverty line is consequential for applicants: Only a trivial number of applicants with family incomes over 185 percent of the poverty line ultimately participate in the program for the first time in 2008-09.6 (We are excluding returning scholarship students from this analysis.)